Black Cherry - Tree Plantation Timber and Veneer

-Black Cherry wood is commonly seen in American cabinetry and furniture and is often used as flooring and is just under forty-four percent harder than Douglas fir, around seventy-three percent as hard as Red Oak and close to two thirds as hard as Maple.
+Black Cherry wood is commonly seen in cabinetry and furniture.
+It is sometimes used as flooring because of its durability.
+Black Cherry flooring is just under forty-four percent harder than Douglas fir, around seventy-three percent as hard as Red Oak and close to two thirds as hard as Maple.

 Black Cherry Tree Seedlings

-The native range of Black Cherry centers around the Great Lakes region of North America, stretching as far south as Florida and to the west in the interiors of Washington State and British Columbia, Canada.
+The native range of Black Cherry centers around the Great Lakes region of North America, but can grow as far south as Florida and the west in British Columbia, Canada and Washington State.

 Black Cherry Trees Grow Twice As Fast In Europe

-Black cherry tree seedlings were introduced to Europe some 50n years ago as an ornamental landscape tree.
+Black Cherry tree seedlings were introduced to Europe some 50 years ago as an ornamental landscape tree.
 Today it is considered an invasive species because it grows so well.
-Scientists have discovered that a indigenous soil-borne pathogen inhibits the growth of black cherry tree seedlings in most areas of North America but is not present in the soils across Europe.
-Because of this, Black Cherry growth rates are double those in North America; even in the Southern United States where the growing season is long.
+Scientists have discovered that an indigenous soil-borne pathogen inhibits the growth of black cherry tree seedlings in most areas of North America but the pathogen is not present in the soils across Europe.
+Because of this, Black Cherry growth rates are double those in North America.

 This lack of growth slowing soil pathogens in Europe presents a unique opportunity to create fast growing Black Cherry tree plantations in countries such as The Netherlands, Belgium, Germany and France.